 - The winner will be notified on August 15, 2018.
 Honourable mentions may be awarded at the judge's discretion.

-- All entries will be pre-screened on originality, structure, and overall writing quality by the editor of Mystery Weekly Magazine.
+- All entries will be pre-screened on originality, structure, and overall writing quality by the editor of Mystery Magazine.
 A panel of independent judges respected in the crime writing community will vote for the winning story.

-- Mystery Weekly Magazine reserves the right to publish the winning story and the author's name in our magazine, and to publicize it through all media channels.
+- Mystery Magazine reserves the right to publish the winning story and the author's name in our magazine, and to publicize it through all media channels.

 - Proof of enrollment must be supplied before the award is paid out.
 This can consist of a) an enrolment letter or certificate from the institution's registrar, b) an official tuition bill, or c) a schedule of classes.

 - The Emerging Mystery Writer Scholarship is a one-time award.
 Past winners are not eligible to apply again.

 - Your story must be a previously unpublished 1000-6000 word mystery written in the English language.

 - Avoid excessive profanity, violence and sexual content.

 - Any mystery sub-genre is acceptable, including but not limited to: cozy, police procedural, noir, whodunit, supernatural, hardboiled, humour, or historical.

 - Back issues of Mystery Magazine can be read for free at your local library through Flipster.
 Contact your librarian for details.